Bluegrass Parkway

-The Martha Layne Collins Blue Grass Parkway is a controlled-access highway running from Elizabethtown, Kentucky to Woodford County, Kentucky, for a length of 71.134 miles (114.479 km).
+The Martha Layne Collins Blue Grass Parkway is a freeway running from Elizabethtown, Kentucky to Woodford County, Kentucky, for a length of 71.134 miles (114.479 km).
 It intersects with Interstate 65 at its western terminus, and U.S. Route 60 at its eastern terminus.
 It is one of seven highways that are part of the Kentucky parkway system.
 The road is designated unsigned Kentucky Route 9002 (BG 9002).
 It is constructed similar to the Interstate Highway system, though sections do not measure up to current Interstate standards.

 History

 As a toll road

-The parkway was opened in November 1965 as the Kentucky Bluegrass parkway (the "Kentucky" was dropped a few years later) and was originally a toll road, as were all Kentucky parkways.
+In 1963, the Kentucky Turnpike Authority recommended what was then known as the "Central Kentucky Turnpike" be constructed from Elizabethtown to the Lexington-Frankfort area.
+The parkway was opened in November 1965 as the Kentucky Bluegrass Parkway (the "Kentucky" was dropped a few years later) and was originally a toll road, as were all Kentucky parkways.
 The parkway route largely parallels that of U.S. Route 62.
-State law requires that toll collection ceases when enough tolls are collected to pay off the parkway's construction bonds; that occurred in 1991.
+State law requires that toll collection ceases when enough tolls are collected to pay off the parkway's construction bonds which occurred in 1991.